 China's Hu heads to France for state visit

-Hu is due to touch down with his wife Liu Yongqing at 1:30 pm (1330 GMT) at Paris's Orly airport where he will meet French President Nicolas Sarkozy and receive military honours before being driven to his Paris hotel.
+Hu is due to touch down with his wife Liu Yongqing at 1:30 pm (1230 GMT) at Paris's Orly airport where he will meet French President Nicolas Sarkozy and First Lady Carla Bruni-Sarkozy and receive military honours.

 Sarkozy and Hu hold their first round of bilateral talks at the Elysee Palace at 1600 GMT and will then sign "lots of contracts, large and small" before a full state dinner, a presidential official said Wednesday.